Hurricane Ian

-Hurricane Ian caused at least 160 fatalities with 5 people in Cuba, 149 in Florida, 5 in North Carolina, and 1 in Virginia.
-Ian caused catastrophic damage with losses estimated to be ~$113 billion.
+Hurricane Ian caused 161 fatalities: 5 in Cuba, 150 in Florida, 5 in North Carolina, and 1 in Virginia.
+Ian caused catastrophic damage with losses estimated to be around $112 billion, making it the costliest hurricane in Florida's history, surpassing Irma of 2017, as well as the third-costliest in U.S. history, behind only Katrina of 2005 and Harvey of 2017.
 Much of the damage was from flooding brought about by a storm surge of 10–15 ft.
-The cities of Fort Myers, Cape Coral, and Naples were particularly hard hit, leaving millions without power in the storm's wake and numerous inhabitants forced to take refuge on their roofs.
-Sanibel Island, Fort Myers Beach, and Pine Island were decimated by the storm surge, which destroyed nearly all standing structures and damaged both the Sanibel Causeway and the Matlacha bridge to Pine Island, entrapping those left on the islands for several days.
+The cities of Fort Myers, Cape Coral, and Naples were particularly hit hard, leaving millions without power in the storm's wake and numerous inhabitants forced to take refuge on their roofs.
+Sanibel Island, Fort Myers Beach, and Pine Island bore the brunt of Ian's powerful winds and its accompanying storm surge at landfall, which leveled thousands of standing structures in the region and collapsed the Sanibel Causeway and the Pine Island Causeway to Pine Island, entrapping those left on the islands for several days.
+The destruction led to the United States Congress holding a televised investigative hearing regarding the federal government's response to and overall recovery efforts from Ian.
+The hearing discovered numerous issues with how the Federal Emergency Management Agency (FEMA) responded to the aftermath of Ian.
+Following the conclusion of the season, the name Ian was retired from the rotating list of names due to the destruction and loss of life it caused.
+Its name will be replaced by Idris, starting in the 2028 season.

 Meteorological history

-A tropical wave producing a large amount of showers and thunderstorms moved off the west coast of Africa on the morning of September 14.
-The wave subsequently moved westward to the south of the Cape Verde Islands and into a less conducive environment, causing it to lose most of its convection by early September 18.
-Subsequently, convection began to reform on the wave's axis, and the National Hurricane Center began to track the wave for possible gradual development while it moved westward towards the Windward Islands on September 19.
-Two days later the disturbance passed over Trinidad and Tobago and entered the southeast Caribbean passing near the ABC Islands and to the northern coast of South America.
+Ian originated from a tropical wave producing a large amount of showers and thunderstorms moving off the west coast of Africa on September 14–15.
+The wave subsequently moved westward, passing south of the Cape Verde Islands with occasional bursts of convection during the ensuing six days.
 On September 22, as the disturbance tracked west-northwestward it showed signs of increasing organization.
 Strong wind shear with 25–30 kn winds generated by the upper-level outflow from Hurricane Fiona inhibited development into a tropical depression.
-A well-defined circulation was still able to form within the disturbance the same day; its convection then increased and became persistent overnight into the next day.
-As a result, it was designated Tropical Depression Nine early in the morning on September 23.
+A well-defined circulation was still able to form within the disturbance by 06:00 September 23; its convection then increased and became persistent overnight into the next day.
+As a result, it was designated Tropical Depression Nine at that time.